captn3m0/codechef/_problems/medium/WORDS1.md

 ### Input

 The input consists of T test cases.
 The number of them (T, equal to about 500) is given on the first line of the input file.
-Each test case begins with a line containing a single integer number N that indicates the number of plates (1 <= N <= 100000).
+Each test case begins with a line containing a single integer number N that indicates the number of plates (1 &lt;= N &lt;= 100000).
 Then exactly Nlines follow, each containing a single word.
 Each word contains at least two and at most 1000 lowercase characters, that means only letters '`a`' through '`z`' will appear in the word.
 The same word may appear several times in the list.

 ### Output